Karen and Kevin’s Apartment Renovation – Sweeten on the Upper West Side!

 The kitchen’s laminate counters and veneered cabinets were high on the list of issues, and the couple decided to tackle major bathroom grime as part of the overhaul.
 Karen and Kevin worked with their contractor to design a pocket door for the nursery, prepared to rehab an old windowsill, and planned to freshen up with new paint in a few spots.

 The contractor’s team re-oriented the kitchen and removed a service door leftover from an earlier era.
 The new layout brought the opportunity to eke out more storage in every possible place—which meant custom cutting larger IKEA cabinets to fit the space.
 “We really wanted to max every inch we possibly could,” Karen said.
 But those extra inches came at a cost: time.
 “Custom cutting all of the cabinets was something we didn’t factor into the timeline.”
 Since the couple was commuting to see progress from where they were living in Red Hook, things often seemed slow, but the expanded storage turned out to be worth the wait.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 To keep the sleek white lacquered cabinets from feeling too space age, Karen and Kevin picked a warm mosaic stone backsplash and a granite countertop from Brooklyn Granite.
 To keep costs down, Karen tried to snag as many of her Bosch appliances from out-of-state as possible to minimize sales tax.
 They installed undermount lighting and Karen’s favorite feature: a built-in filtering faucet that makes loading up a fridge filter a thing of the past.